-While details about the Green Lantern HBO Max series are still scarce, here’s everything we know about the series so far, from possible release dates to how the Arrow series finale sets up this new show.
+While details about the Green Lantern HBO Max series are still scarce, here’s everything we know about the series so far and how the Arrow series finale sets up this new show.

 What is the plot of Green Lantern?